rofergon/Theron-The-Legend-of-the-hex-lands/docs/system-report.md

 - Propose a technical architecture: game layers, backend “ledger”, and contracts.
 - Suggest concrete steps to start implementing the mechanics in your current codebase.

+## Frontend-only scope for this pass

+- Deliver just the UI layer of the plan (no backend/ledger yet): counters live in client state and actions fire mock handlers.
+- HUD/economy bar: show Faith and Token1/Token2 readouts plus a “Convertir Fe” CTA that opens a lightweight panel or toast stub.
+- Economy/Temple panel: surface Faith per hora and a convert button; block actions when there is no Faith available.
+- Lands/chests selection: simple picker in main menu with mock rarity/bioma tags; selections only tweak local session config.
+- Keep blockchain mentions as copy only; buttons link to stubs/logs for now.

 ## 1. Tokens and Resources Definition

 ### Weak Token (Token1, in‑game)